jasonsbeer/Amiga-2000-EATX/README.md

 *Legacy Commodore IC's may be marked "CSG" or "MOS", or possibly neighther in the case of contracted runs.
 These are completely interchangeable as long as the number matches.

 ## Acknowledgments
-This project includes prior works shared in other projects.
+This project is built on the backs of giants.

 SukkoPerra - VIDIOT replacment circuit - https://github.com/SukkoPera/OpenAmigaVideoHybrid